maxxxxc/SIR-Summer-2023/README.md

 ## 📂 Repository Contents

-- `dataset/` — Containts all input datasets.
+- `dataset/` — Contains all input datasets.
 - `Main Scripts/` — Analysis code for all datasets (includes Logistic Regression and SVMs)
 - `Output Results/` — Output results for all datasets
 - `Jupyter Notebook Code/` — All other miscellaneous code, mostly comprised of individual dataset analysis code.